ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @public
 class RangeOf<T> implements RangeOfProperties<T> {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOf" constructor(min?: T, max?: T);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(min?: T, max?: T);
     check(t: T): 'less' | 'included' | 'greater';
     // @internal
     protected _compare(t1: T, t2: T): 'less' | 'equal' | 'greater';
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOf"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOfProperties"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOf" static createRange<T>(init?: RangeOfProperties<T>): Result<RangeOf<T>>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static createRange<T>(init?: RangeOfProperties<T>): Result<RangeOf<T>>;
     // @internal
     protected static _defaultCompare<T>(t1: T, t2: T): 'less' | 'equal' | 'greater';
     findTransition(t: T): T | undefined;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOfFormats"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "DEFAULT_RANGEOF_FORMATS" format(format: (value: T) => string | undefined, formats?: RangeOfFormats): string | undefined;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver format(format: (value: T) => string | undefined, formats?: RangeOfFormats): string | undefined;
     includes(t: T): boolean;
     readonly max?: T;
     readonly min?: T;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOfProperties"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOfProperties"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOfFormats"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "DEFAULT_RANGEOF_FORMATS" static propertiesToString<T>(range: RangeOfProperties<T>, formats?: RangeOfFormats, emptyValue?: T): string | undefined;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static propertiesToString<T>(range: RangeOfProperties<T>, formats?: RangeOfFormats, emptyValue?: T): string | undefined;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOfProperties"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOf"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOf" toFormattedProperties(format: (value: T) => string | undefined): RangeOfProperties<string>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver toFormattedProperties(format: (value: T) => string | undefined): RangeOfProperties<string>;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOf"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 function rangeOf<T, TC = unknown>(converter: Converter<T, TC>): Converter<RangeOf<T>, TC>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOf"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 interface RangeOfFormats {